Alaska 2013 Legislation Legalizes Switchblades, Enacts Preemption

 - No prohibition on manufacturing switchblades or gravity knives;

-- Minors under the age of 16 can only possess a switchblade or gravity with parental consent;
+- Minors under the age of 18 can only purchase a switchblade or gravity with written parental consent;

 - Reserves to the state, with limited exceptions for municipalities, the authority to regulate knives.
 (Knife Preemption)